-ICBA strongly supports the collection of beneficial ownership information by the appropriate government agency at the time an entity is formed rather than requiring financial institutions to assume this burden.
-However, financial institutions should have access to that information to assist them in performing customer due diligence.
+ICBA steadfastly opposes the mandatory collection of beneficial ownership information of legal entities regardless of risk by financial institutions and advocates instead that this information be universally collected by FinCEN at the time an entity is formed.
+However, financial institutions should have access to this information to assist them in performing customer due diligence.

-ICBA urges the federal government to better inform bankers of what specific methods of terrorist financing and money laundering they are trying to prevent and to identify low-risk transactions and accounts to allow banks to better allocate and/or reallocate resources.
+ICBA applauds the federal government for working to better inform bankers of what specific methods of terrorist financing and money laundering they are trying to prevent and to identify low-risk transactions and accounts to allow banks to better allocate and/or reallocate resources.

 ICBA recommends that community banks receive compensation for their anti-money laundering and anti-terrorist financing oversight and policing activities on behalf of the federal government either through tax credits or other financial compensation or through reduced regulatory burden in other areas.

 ICBA recommends that nonbank institutions that perform “bank-like” functions and offer comparable financial services be subject to the same AML and BSA laws and regulations as banks.